Fleckism/SecurityPlus/SecurityPlus/19B Business Impact Analysis Concepts.md

 -   Who is responsible for doing what?
 How can they be contacted?
 What happens if they are not available?
 -   Which functions are most critical?
 Where should effort first be concentrated?
 -   What resources are available?
 Should they be pre-purchased and held in stock?
-Will the disaster affect availability of supplies?
+Will the disaster affect [[Availability]] of supplies?
 -   What are the timescales for resumption of normal operations?

 3. Train staff in the disaster planning procedures and how to react well to change.